CSE141pp/wi20-CSE141L-intro/README.md

 # Introduction to the Development Environment

-In this lab you will set up the lab environment and learn how gather information about programs using the course tools.
+In this lab you will set up the lab environment and learn how to gather information about programs using the course tools.
 You will download some starter code, build and run it in a Docker container, modify the code and push the changes to a git repo.
 Run the code in the cloud on